eugeniop/blog/_posts/2020-03-14-controlling-a-tesla-car-with-sms.markdown

 date:   2020-03-14 12:01 -0800
 categories: tesla nodejs
 comments: true
+hidden: true
 author: Eugenio Pace
 ---

-Someone I know got a Tesla, an amazing car.
+Someone I know got a Tesla some time ago, an amazing car.
 I can't think of anything geekier.
 What can be geekier than a car that ships with auto-updates and ... an API! (albeit unofficial, more below).

 So naturally, this became a nice weekend project.
 I wanted to write a little SMS app that could send commands to the car.
 For example: